-Makoshika State Park is easy to access by any vehicle off of Highway 94 near the town of Glendive.
-The roads entering the park are paved, then they transition to gravel, eventually becoming dirt roads.
-Makoshika remains hot and dry the majority of the year, making driving across these roads simple.
-However, if the roads do get wet, they might be closed due to safety.
+Makoshika State Park is easy to drive for any experience level thanks to its handy location off Highway 94 near the town of Glendive.
+If you need any supplies before your trip, Glendive is the place to go as there are no other cities within proximity.
+The roads entering the park are paved, then they transition to gravel, and eventually become dirt roads.
+Makoshika remains hot and dry during the summer months, making driving across these roads simple.
+However, if the roads do get wet, or you decide to visit the park during the wintertime, they might be closed due to safety.

-Be careful, some parts of the park have gravel roads at a steep incline.
-While on a sunny day, most vehicles will handle that without a problem.
-The incline could make you uneasy if you have never driven on gravel before.
+One thing to be careful of is that some parts of the park have gravel roads at a steep incline.
+While on a sunny day, most vehicles will handle that without a problem, but the slope could make you uneasy if you have never driven on gravel before.
 It is a good idea to check the state park website as there is periodically construction going on with road and trail closures.

-Entry to some of the campsites can be at a slight incline, which should not be a problem for your RV but might make you out of breath if you decided to bike around the state parks roads.
-The trails through the park are picturesque and are worth driving around to enjoy the views.
+Entry to some of the campsites might be at a slight incline, which should not be a problem for your RV, but these inclines might make you out of breath if you decided to bike around the roads within the park.

 Campgrounds and parking in Makoshika State Park